ansible/ansible-navigator/docs/faq.md

 **Q: Why does `ansible-navigator` change the terminal colors or look terrible?**

 A: `ansible-navigator` queries the terminal for its OSC4 compatibility.
 OSC4, 10, 11, 104, 110, 111 indicate the terminal supports color changing and reverting.
 It is possible that the terminal is misrepresenting its ability.
 OSC4 detection can be disabled by setting `--osc4 false`.
-(See the [settings guide](docs/settings.rst) for how to handle this with an enviroment variable or in the settings file)
+(See the [settings guide](settings.rst) for how to handle this with an enviroment variable or in the settings file)

 **Q: How can I change the colors used by `ansible-navigator`?**

 A: Full theme support should come in a later release, for now, try `--osc4 false`.
-This will cause `ansible-navigaor` to use the terminal's defined colors.
-(See the [settings guide](docs/settings.rst) for how to handle this with an enviroment variable or in the settings file)
+This will cause `ansible-navigator` to use the terminal's defined colors.
+(See the [settings guide](settings.rst) for how to handle this with an enviroment variable or in the settings file)

 **Q: What's with all these `site-artifact-2021-06-02T16:02:33.911259+00:00.json` files in the playbook directory?**

 A: `ansible-navigator` creates a playbook artifact for every playbook run.
 These can be helpful for reviewing the outcome of automation after it is complete, sharing and troubleshooting with a colleague, or keeping for compliance or change-control purposes.
 The playbook artifact file contains the detailed information about every play and task, as well as the stdout from the playbook run.
 Playbook artifacts can be review with `ansible-navigator replay <filename>` or `:replay <filename>` while in an ansible-navigator session.
 All playbook artifacts can be reviewed with both `--mode stdout` and `--mode interactive`, depending on the desired view.
-Playbook artifacts writing can be disabled and the default file naming convention changed as well.(See the [settings guide](docs/settings.rst) for additional information)
+Playbook artifacts writing can be disabled and the default file naming convention changed as well.(See the [settings guide](settings.rst) for additional information)

 **Q: Why does `vi` open when I use `:open`?**